VirtualFlyBrain/VFB_2/specs/functional_specs_pub.md

 * about
 * help

+<a name="pages"></a>

+## 2\.
+Pages

+TBD:

+* Do we need a home page?
+Or just a default version of the main browser page?
+ * Could image browser pattern be re-used to allow users to choose a gross nervous system region in default view?
+* Should we keep a separate querybuilder as now, or try to fold into query/query refinement system.
+If keeping, can we come up with a better name?

 <a name="standardcontentpage"></a>

-### 1.4\.
+### 2.1\.
 Standard content page

-Standard content pages will not be fixed length - they will be long enough for the content that needs to be displayed.
+Standard content pages _will not be fixed length_ - they will be long enough for the content that needs to be displayed.

 Components: